 How is a striker-fired pistol different, and why do some people prefer a striker-fired pistol?
 One of the main reasons is striker-fired pistols are simpler to learn.
-There are even some striker-fired guns, like the S&W M&P Shield .380 EZ, that are designed for beginners.
 You don’t have to cock the hammer back, and on most models, you don’t have to actively engage and disengage a manual safety.
 Striker-fired pistols create an easy-to-use experience for the shooter; you simply load the gun, rack the slide, and shoot.
-Pulling the trigger too, is simple, because the trigger pull weight is lighter than the trigger pull weight on a double-action pistol.
+Pulling the trigger too, is simple, because the trigger pull weight is lighter than a trigger pull weight on a double action pistol.

 If your gun does have a manual safety on it, you have to practice engaging and disengaging your manual safety every time you shoot, so it becomes muscle memory, and you won’t have to make a conscious decision to deactivate the safety in a real life self defense situation.

 So, is one gun more consistent, or reliable than another?
+The striker fired vs hammer fired reliability debate is also relative to the make and model of the gun, as well as how well you take care of your weapon.
 Not really.
-The striker-fired vs hammer-fired reliability debate is also relative to the make and model of the gun, as well as how well you take care of your weapon.
 Which gun you choose to purchase should be based on your comfort level and personal preference.